cpske/ISP/django/authentication.md

 - Step 1.
 [Enable Authentication](#enable-authentication)
 - Step 2.
 [Add Default Redirects for KU Polls](#add-default-redirects-for-ku-polls)
 - Step 3.
 [Create a Template for Login Page](#create-a-template-for-login-page)
 - Step 4.
-[Add User Greeting to a Templates](add-user-greeting-to-a-template) and a link to login
+[Add User Greeting to a Template](#add-user-greeting-to-a-template) and a link to login
 - Step 5.
 [Require Login in Views](#require-login-in-views) a user most login to vote

 - Extra Material: